LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Example_measurement_analysis_pipeline.png%%

-It is more applicable for users to carry out measurements using the (+cli)-, the next logical step is to analyse the recorded data.
+The next logical step is to analyse the recorded data.
 This can involve one or several hundred data records.
-Again, the procedure for the user is to write their own evaluation scripts using the (+mrp)-library.
+Again, the procedure for the user is to write their own evaluation Python scripts using the (+mrp)-library.
 This is particularly useful for complex analyses or custom algorithms, but not necessarily for simple standard tasks such as bias compensation or graphical plot outputs.
 For this purpose, (+cli) application is created further, to enable the user to create and execute complex evaluation pipelines for measurement data without programming.
 The Figure \ref{Example_measurement_analysis_pipeline.png} shows a typical measurement data analysis pipeline, which consists of the following steps: